What Is Sports Medicine? Understanding Its Role, Benefits & Importance in Health & Athletics

 Additionally, sports medicine involves more than just a doctor but a team of specialists.
 The team could include physicians, surgeons, athletic trainers, sports psychologists, physiotherapists, nutritionists, coaches, personal trainers, massage therapists, and more.
 Together, this team can help athletes to stay healthy and comfortable for years.

-What is a sports medicine physician?
+What is a Sports Medicine Physician?

 A sports medicine physician is a specialty provider that works with musculoskeletal injuries caused by sports or other types of physical activity.
 Sports medicine physicians offer a full spectrum of care to address the array of needs one patient may have related to prevention and treatment of injuries due to physical activity.
 This may be inclusive of a range from rehabilitative services to nutrition plans.